nolecram/my_ibm_professional_journey/README.md

 The repository includes:
 - **Academic Collaboration:** Master di II livello in IT Governance through IBM Italia and Università degli Studi Roma Tre partnership
 - **Technical Publications:** Blog posts and IBM Redbooks on enterprise infrastructure and cloud computing
-- **Professional Certifications:** 23 certifications across technical, sales, and professional domains
+- **Professional Certifications:** 23 IBM certifications and 4 external industry certifications across technical, sales, and professional domains
 - **Internal Development:** 35 courses spanning leadership, technology, and business skills
 - **OpenStack Contributions:** Community engagement during the emergence of open cloud platforms
 - **International Experience:** Work across EMEA, Middle East, Africa, and Asia-Pacific regions
+- **Industry Engagement:** Participation in ITSM conferences and professional communities

 This archive honors the colleagues who mentored, the customers who trusted, and the organization that invested in continuous growth.
 It stands as a testament to IBM's commitment to professional development and the global community that made this journey meaningful.